skiqqy/.tmux/README.md

 5. [Config-Examples](#Config-Examples)

 ## Installing
-Clone inside ~/repos, then run the install script and follow the instructions
+Clone anywhere, then run the install script and follow the instructions

 Or, copy the following, and paste it in your terminal
 ````